 The years spent in college are often difficult for youth because they experience a disconnect with their home communities and potentially hardship(s).
 At the CLN National Conference, undergraduate students learn about ways to remain engaged in their leadership development, expand their professional network, represent their university/institution, mentor up to 600 high school youth, and spend time strengthening their image within NHI’s Alumni Network.
 Annually, the CLN National Conference seeks to explore other themes relevant to NHI college students such as managing the emotional, psychological, and cultural stresses of the undergraduate college experience.

-During Celebración, CLNers are introduced to community social entrepreneurship.
-They are given an opportunity to work as mentors to high school age youth, with the intent of helping them create community social entrepreneurship projects.
+During Celebración, CLNers are introduced to community social entrepreneurship and given an opportunity to work as mentors to high school age youth, with the intent of helping them create community social entrepreneurship projects.
 Participants test their own abilities to inspire and spark discussions that lead to creative projects to benefit the community.
 They also have the opportunity to reflect on their own leadership abilities, social dynamics, and inspiring others.
-It is a lesson in community leadership like no other!

 The Embassy Suites & San Marcos Convention Center